timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 ## Exercise 4: Land use impacts on biodiversity - Mixed-effects models

 In this exercise, we will use the PREDICTS data (discussed in the lecture) to construct models relating the biodiversity of local ecological communities to land use.
 These data were described in Hudson et al. (2014), and released with Newbold et al. (2016).
-The data describe the total abundance and species richness sampled at over 18,000 locations, in different land uses, around the world.
+The data describe the total abundance and species richness sampled at over 18,000 locations ('sites'), in different land uses, around the world.
 The data were drawn from 573 published studies of land use impacts on biodiversity.

 Each of these studies was conducted in a different geographical location, with different sampling protocols, and with different levels of sampling effort.
 It would be inappropriate to construct a simple linear model that ignores this hierarchical structure.
 Therefore, we will be using mixed-effects models.